-This course contains a field trip, which may be virtual or self-directed and in-person, as current conditions allow.
-This will be done outside of class time, but you will have most of the semester semester to visit and learn about one of the field trip locations (or virtual field trip activity) and complete a write-up.
+This course requires a field trip, which is self-directed and in-person.
+This will be done outside of class time, but you will have most of the semester to visit and learn about one of the field trip locations and complete a write-up.
 Details will be given in class.